 \subsection{Tashkeela}

-Tashkeela is a fully-diacritized Arabic corpus that is commonly used to train \gls{NLP} tasks such as automatic diacritization and disambiguity resolution~\cite{Zerrouki2017}.
-The corpus contains 75.6 million fully-vocalized words mainly collected from 97 books belong to \gls{MSA} and \gls{CA} dialects.
+Tashkeela is a fully-diacritized Arabic corpus that is commonly used to train \gls{NLP} tasks such as automatic diacritization and disambiguation resolution~\cite{Zerrouki2017}.
+The corpus contains 75.6 million fully-vocalized words mainly collected from 97 books written in the \gls{MSA} and \gls{CA} dialects.
 The sources of the corpus along with their statistics are listed in Table~\ref{tab:tashkeela_corpus}.
-Additionally, a number of small fully-diacritized sources belonging to \gls{MEGLN} dialects have been collected~\cite{Zadeh2007}.
+Additionally, a number of modest, fully-diacritized sources pertaining \gls{MEGLN} dialects were collected~\cite{Zadeh2007}.